rgildiaz/ITI/projects/gravwell/README.md

 Gravwell's ingesters "gather incoming data, package it into Gravwell entries, and ship it to Gravwell indexers for storage."
 Gravwell offers many different [official ingesters](https://docs.gravwell.io/ingesters/ingesters.html#ingesters-list), and the [open-source ingest API](https://github.com/gravwell/gravwell/tree/master/ingest) allows for the creation of your own.
 Ingesters feed data to indexers, which are responsible for [storage](#storage).

+Ingesters can gather data from any of a few different sources.
+- [**Cleartext Backend Target**](#https://documentation.gravwell.io/ingesters/ingesters.html#cleartext-backend-target) - Given the host and port of a Gravwell indexer, the ingester will connect with a cleartext TCP connection (IPv4 or IPv6).
+- [**Encrypted Backend Target**](#https://documentation.gravwell.io/ingesters/ingesters.html#encrypted-backend-target) - Given the host and port of a Gravwell indexer, the ingester will connect via TCP and perform a full TLS handshake/certificate validation.
+- [**Pipe Backend Target**](https://documentation.gravwell.io/ingesters/ingesters.html#pipe-backend-target) - Connects to a Unix named socket given a full path to that socket.

+Ingesters collect "live" data as it is being generated.
+To migrate data that has already been collected, [the migration documentation](https://documentation.gravwell.io/ingesters/migrate/migrate.html) specifies methods for importing large amount of data.
+Note, however, that [**any data limits still apply to migrated data**](#data-ingest) (I was unable to migrate all 30 GB of test data I was provided in one day due to the 13.9 GB ingest limit on the [community edition](#1-community-edition)).

 #### [Tags](https://docs.gravwell.io/ingesters/ingesters.html#tags)

 Every piece of data that Gravwell ingests is tagged.
 Tags allow for easier [search](#search) and [query](#analysis), and categorize incoming data.
 From the user’s point of view, tags are strings such as “syslog”, “pcap-router”, or “default”.
 Since tags are used for [querying](#search) later, it can be useful to decide on a consistent naming scheme.
 For example, the tags for five servers might look like this: